-- Output: These are your device’s analog outputs.
+- Output: Your device’s analog outputs.

-Special calibration options
+What calibration options are available?

-Yearly recalibration is recommended for most Alicat devices.
-The most recent calibration date is located on the back of the device and is also stored in MENU > ABOUT > DEVICE INFO.
-To schedule recalibration service through Alicat, complete the Service Request Form.
+To schedule an Alicat recalibration service, complete the Service Request Form.
 On receipt of your request, Alicat will issue you an RMA (Return of Materials Authorization) and send you shipping instructions.